 Color Analysis Systems 101

-For anyone interested in learning about personal color analysis, a quick Google search is anything but quick.
+For anyone interested in learning about personal color analysis, a quick Google search is anything but.
 Conflicting information abounds, from differing methods to fictitious seasons to dissimilar palettes.
-The one (and often only) common denominator used by all is the 3 dimensions of color — temperature (warm/cool), chroma (bright/clear and muted/soft) and value (light/dark).
+The one (and often only) common denominator practiced by all is the 3 dimensions of color technique — temperature (warm, balanced or cool), chroma (bright/clear or soft/muted) and value (light to dark).
 To help cut through the noise, below are the what’s, why’s and how’s of each system:

 4-Season System

 Popularized in the 1980s, the 4-season color palette system is the most streamlined method.
-It considers only temperature and value for diagnosis and adheres to Winter, Spring, Summer and Autumn for seasonal categories.
+It considers only temperature and value for diagnosis and was the first to establish Winter, Spring, Summer and Autumn as the foundational “home” seasons.
 It keeps things general yet clear, and is a quick, useful approach that offers basic directional guidance for wardrobe and makeup colors.

 12-Season System

-Most commonly used in Korea, the 12-season color palette system expands the 4-season system from one season per category to 3 — the main season plus 2 “flow” sub-seasons.
+Most commonly used in Korea, the 12-season color palette system expands the 4-season system from one season per category to 3 — the foundational “home” season plus 2 “flow” sub-seasons.
 It considers temperature, value and only one aspect of chroma for diagnosis, limiting the palette by the third sub-season.
-While more personalized than the 4-season system, it’s incomplete in my opinion because, well, my season is missing!
+While more personalized than the 4-season system, it’s incomplete in my opinion because, well, my own season is excluded!

 16-Season System

-The most comprehensive and precise method, the 16-season color palette system includes the complete 4-season categories — the main season plus all 3 “flow” sub-seasons.
+The most precise method, the 16-season color palette system includes the complete 4-season categories — each foundational “home” season plus all 3 “flow” sub-seasons.
 Each color dimension is represented in full, making it the most comprehensive, inclusive and nuanced system available.
-This is why I was trained in, and practice, the 16-season color palette system for diagnosis, and also because it includes my Soft Winter season!
+This is why I was trained in, and practice, the 16-season color palette system for diagnosis, and also because it includes my own Soft Winter season!

 For more about my color analysis process and how diagnosis is determined, see this blog post.